scottish-government-design-system/designsystem.gov.scot/components/notification-banner/index.md

 ## Why we use this component
 To highlight short, key content at the top of the page that all users need to see.

-## Other versions of this component
-None.

-## Mobile version
-None.

-## Accessibility Features
-None.

-## User research that supports using this component
+## Supporting evidence for using this component
 User research findings from GOV.UK and NHS suggests that banners which overlay or hide content lead to users leaving the page.

-## Google Analytics and the use of this component
+## Website analytics and the use of this component

 3% of gov.scot sessions clicked the ‘cookie’ banner asking users to approve the use of the cookies.

+## Accessibility Features
+Find out more about accessibility requirements that should be applied to all online services in the dedicated section of this site: INSERT LINK HERE

 ## Feedback, help or support
 If you need any help or want to give any feedback you can e-mail us at: